 Hogan’s former chief of staff implored him to back him up.
-Instead, Hogan publicly rebutted him
+Instead, Hogan publicly rebutted him.

 Wojton declined multiple requests for comment.

-Of the agency’s nine board members, none agreed to be interviewed by The Washington Post.
+Of the agency’s nine board members, none agreed to be interviewed by The Post.
 All but two did not respond to a request for comment; one declined and the other referred questions to the agency’s public relations team.

 The Maryland Environmental Service, whose revenue comes overwhelmingly from state and local tax dollars, was created as an independent agency in 1970 by then-Gov. Marvin Mandel.
 It was placed under the umbrella of the state Department of Natural Resources in 1972, becoming one of the nation’s first state-operated organizations to handle waste disposal problems.

-At the time, a former deputy secretary of the state Department of Natural Resources described it as a “unique state agency” that is “empowered to provide wastewater treatment and solid waste disposal facilities to Maryland’s municipalities and industries.”
+At the time, a former deputy secretary of the Department of Natural Resources described it as a “unique state agency” that is “empowered to provide wastewater treatment and solid waste disposal facilities to Maryland’s municipalities and industries.”

 Today, the agency’s work includes dredging, solid waste and recycling.
 It both operates facilities and helps finance them, effectively bundling debt for infrastructure projects and straddling the line between the public and private sectors.